rickturner2001/Studash/README.md

 # Studash

-Studash is a CRM system for students that they can use to organize their courses and assignments.
+Studash is a CMS  for students that they can use to organize their courses and assignments.
 It is developed using TypeScript, React, trpc, Prisma, and Next.js.
 It uses Google OAuth for user authentication.

 ## Installation